videlais/Unofficial-Ink-Cookbook/_chapters/13-javascript-story-api.md

 layout: chapter
 ---

-# Chapter 13: JavaScript Story API
+## Learning Objectives

-**Learning Objectives:** By the end of this chapter, you will be able to:
+By the end of this chapter, you will be able to:

 - Analyze the canContinue and Continue() pattern for loading story content
 - Implement choice selection using ChooseChoiceIndex() method